 The National Farm Animal Care Council (NFACC) is the not-for-profit organization that coordinates development of the Codes of Practice for farm animals.
 NFACC assembles a committee of representatives from the farm industry, food retail industry, SPCAs and the veterinary community to write each code based on scientific research and public values.
-The BC SPCA partners with the Canadian Federation of Humane Societies to represent the animal welfare movement on these committees.
+The BC SPCA partners with Humane Canada to represent the animal welfare movement on these committees.
 The BC SPCA encourages the public to get involved in the revision of each Code of Practice by participating in the public comment periods.

 Since 2009, the BC SPCA has successfully changed Canadian care standards for cattle raised for milk or beef, pigs, horses, sheep, chickens, turkeys, egg-laying hens, bison, rabbits and calves raised for veal.
 Our goal is for animals to receive the Five Freedoms, including better living conditions, more space to move, less pain, prompt veterinary care, more opportunities to be with other animals of their kind and to behave as they would naturally.